BarbWire-1/curved-text/doco/how-to-widget.md

 Most of your widget's code goes in the `construct` function.
 This function:
 * takes a Fitbit [GraphicsElement](https://dev.fitbit.com/build/reference/device-api/document/#interface-graphicselement) as an argument (*eg*, what you get when calling `getElementById`)
 * adds your widget API properties and functions to it
+* initialises local variables by copying attributes from non-visible child elements (if any)
 * if necessary, performs an initial layout of the elements within the widget.

 Rather than using a JavaScript class, the widget's code is implemented as a [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
 This avoids [issues with 'this' reference inconsistency](https://www.digitalocean.com/community/conceptual_articles/understanding-this-bind-call-and-apply-in-javascript), supports private variables and functions, and obviates the need to use `new` to instantiate instances (which would be inconsistent with normal Fitbit coding practice).